 Immunizations and Vaccinations in Greater Fort Worth, TX

 Immunizations and vaccinations can help protect you and your loved ones.
-To find out which vaccinations you or your child should be receiving, check with your primary care provider or your local immunizations center in Fort Worth.
+To find out which vaccinations you or your child should be receiving walk in or call ahead and ask your doctor here at EMC Express Care.

 We are a walk-in clinic, so there is no need to make an appointment.
 If you have any questions or would like to schedule your vaccination, please call our North Richmond Hills clinic now at (817) 503-8800.
 We look forward to being your partner in disease protection!